Lee1135/home-assistant-tiles/README.md

 ```
 Version 20180209:
 ```
--added support for "all" domains
+-added support for more domains
 ```
 Version 20180204:
 ```